baruchel/apl/README.md

 I would be very happy to have some contributors writing some documentation.

+A small but useful contribution would be to re-write the `__repr__` method in apl/internal.py in order to have a better display for the arrays.

 I created a mailing list at https://groups.io/g/apl/

 There is no documentation yet, but the root directory contains some demo files.